nhsllc/__mirror-action/README.md

 `GIT_SSH_KNOWN_HOSTS` is expected to be the contents of a `known_hosts` file.

-Be sure you set the secrets in your repo secrets settings!
+Be sure you set the secrets in your organization secrets settings!

 **NOTE:** if you prefer to skip hosts verification instead of providing a known_hosts file, you can do so by using the `GIT_SSH_NO_VERIFY_HOST` input option. e.g.